25sp/Autonomous-Ball-Pick-up-Car/README.md

 ## Camera

 A camera is used to implement YOLO model for object detection.
+When

 ```bash
 roslaunch camera_view camera_proc.launch